andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 [BRING IN THE DDD DIAGRAM AND DEFINITIONS HERE]

 The flow of cases through the criminal justice system _is_ a collaborative one.
-There is a fixed number of ways for cases to come into being, and there is a very strict set of protocols governing how these change from one type to another.
+There is a fixed number of ways for cases to come into being, and there is a very strict set of protocols governing how they change from one type to another.

 There is space at this point to bring in one more concept.
 Beneath everything, there was something which, on it's own was never enough to be a case in its own right, but that could be considered an "Abstract Case" from which all concrete types of case could inherit.